 What is Shift Work Sleep Disorder (aka SWSD)?

 Shift Work Sleep Disorder (SWSD) is characterized by insomnia and excessive sleepiness affecting people whose work hours overlap with the typical sleep period.
-SWSD is frequently associated with falling asleep at work, a shortened total daily sleep time and a reduced sleep quality in comparison to those who work conventional day shifts.
+SWSD is frequently associated with falling asleep at work, a shortened total daily sleep time and

 Based on the 2005 Survey of Labour and Income Dynamics conducted by Statistics Canada, approximately 28% (4.1 million) of the 14.6 million employed Canadians work something other than a regular day shift.
 Rotating shifts and irregular schedules are the most common types of shift work, accounting for 2.3 million full-time workers approximately.
 While women made up approximately 37% of all full-time shift workers, they represent almost seven in 10 part-time shift workers.